 Register and receive your name badge

 On arrival at the conference, collect your badge and other materials at the Registration Desk.

 Friendly staff will be on hand during the opening hours indicated below to answer your questions and provide information about the conference, venue and surrounds.

 Registration Desk: Level two of ICC Sydney.

 |Wednesday 10 October||8.00am to 5.30pm|

 Check the latest conference schedule, which may affect Registration Desk and Exhibition Hall opening and closing times.

 Visit the Speakers’ Preparation Room

 All speakers (including poster presenters) are required to check in at the Speakers’ Preparation Room at least two hours before their session or, if possible, upon arrival or the day before their session.

 This will ensure your presentation can be opened and loaded onto the conference computer system and networked appropriately.
 Any final adjustments can be made at this time.
-Check in at the Registration Desk to receive additional information about the Speakers' Preparation Room.

 Meet up with the chair and other speakers in your session